evasquez44/AzureSentinelLab/README.md

 ## Description

-This is a demonstration of using Azure Sentinel to monitor failed RDP login attempts and present the geolocation data
+This is a demonstration of using Azure Sentinel to monitor failed RDP login attempts to a VM and present the geolocation data

 This is achieved by parsing Windows event logs using a powershell script.
 The script feeds the results to a geolocation API and writes the results to a custom log.
 The custom log is then queried by Sentinel and presented as a heatmap that is updated automatically.